 - New York and Pennsylvania: Gutchess Lumber

-However, keep in mind, yard trees are often valued lower than stand trees because of the higher potential for damage to the tree and the difficulty of removing yard trees without causing property damage.
+However, keep in mind that yard trees are often valued lower than stand trees because of the higher potential for damage to the tree and the difficulty of removing yard trees without causing property damage.

-Alternate Ways to Sell Your Trees for Lumber
+Alternate Ways To Sell Trees

-If you have low-value trees or trees that you simply want to be removed from your property, there are a few alternatives available to help you get trees removed for free and make a little money on the side.
+If you have low-value trees or trees that you want to be removed from your property, there are a few alternatives available to help you get trees removed for free and make a little money on the side.